purpleTurtle08/MagmaFramework/readme.md

 ## 🧪 Getting Started

-1. Clone or include the framework in your Unity project
+1. Add the framework as a unity package (via the package manager, using a git URL).
 2. Add the prefab for the service that you want to use (each service is a singleton);
    - MagmaFramework_Core
    - MagmaFramework_PoolingManager
    - MagmaFramework_SystemInformation
+   - MagmaFramework_MusicManager
-3. All game objects should inherit from BaseBehaviour
+3. All game objects should inherit from BaseBehaviour.
-3. Configure Addressables (if using the pooling system)
+4. Configuring addressable assets (if using the pooling system or InstantiateAddressable() from BaseBehaviour)
-4. Use the event bus by subscribing/publishing events
+5. Create a 'AssetReferenceDictionaryBuilder' scriptable object that allows retrieving addressable asset references by prefab name.
+6. Open the 'MagmaFramework_Examples' scene, to learn how to use all of the framework's features.
 > For more detailed setup, check the [documentation](https://docs.google.com/document/d/1_v2yFBbT9sble8bZTTgPfpZOcjiiAbKannSIF90Vvc4/edit?usp=sharing).